Written by Santiago MontaldoUpdated on June 3, 2026

 10. Gorgias (Ecommerce Helpdesk)

 Gorgias is a support platform built for ecommerce brands.
-The OnPipeline Gorgias integration connects ticketing activity to the CRM—so reps can respond with context and spot patterns before renewals or upsells.
+The OnPipeline Gorgias integration connects ticket activity to the CRM—so reps can spot patterns and act before a VIP account churns or an upsell window closes.

 Benefits: